-FAN INSTALLATION
+INSTALLATION

-nyb wheels are dynamically balanced when fabricated.
-Complete fans are test run at operating speeds to check the entire assembly for conformance to nyb vibration limits.
-Nevertheless, all units must be adequately supported for smooth operation.
-Ductwork or stacks should be independently supported as excess weight may distort the fan housing and cause contact between moving parts.
-Where vibration isolators are used, consult the nyb certified drawing for proper location and adjustment.
+Air Kit wheels are dynamically balanced when fabricated.
+Nevertheless, Air Kits must be adequately supported for smooth operation.
+Ductwork or plenums should be independently supported as excess weight may distort the fan housing and cause contact between moving parts.